christophbuehler/onyx/README.md

 # Onyx

 Onyx is a PHP framework for building lightweight backend structures.
 This is an open beta of the Onyx project.
-Use at your own risk!

 ```php
 require 'Onyx/autoloader.php';